Vellum is coming to the AI Engineering World's Fair in SF. Come visit our booth and get a live demo!

 But to really understand what happened, you’ll need to create detailed logs for each step of the agent workflow.
 These logs should capture every input and response, along with the hidden variables behind each step of the agent workflow.
 If the agent called tools or other sub-agents, those should be recorded too.

-This data becomes valuable when tracking down why your model chose one path over another.
+This data becomes invaluable when tracking down why your model chose one path over another.

-For example, here’s a simple tracing table that shows every action the agent took including some nested sub-agents it called:
+For example, here’s a simple tracing table that you can easily build using Vellum, that shows every action the agent took including some nested sub-agents it called:

 Step What Happened What Was Called / Used Tokens (in/out) Latency (ms) Est. Cost ($)